nVotesOrg/nMix/README.md

 * Run the trustees, with the run1.sh, run2.sh and ballots.sh scripts.

-Once you've run setup.sh, you can begin the eleciton process.
+Once you've run setup.sh, you can begin the election process.
 To do this

 ```./run1.sh```